pipaslot/vuex-typescript/README.md

 export default new MyModuleStore(new MyModuleState(), new MyModuleMutations());
 ```

-You can also use SyncedStore instead of Store base class.
-SyncedStore will be automatically synchronized across all browser tabs and its state will be shared through local storage.
+You can also use `SyncedStore` instead of Store base class.
+SyncedStore will be automatically synchronized across all browser tabs and its state will be shared through local storage. `SyncedStore` contains method `onLoadState` which is invoked during store initialization in case, when state is loaded from local storage.

 ### 1.3 Attach store into Vue